6 Insurance Trends to Keep an Eye On in 2019

 #3.
 National Pharmacare

-National Pharmacare is one of those things that’s been talked about in the group insurance industry for a long time.
+The group insurance industry has been discussing National Pharmacare for a long time.
 However, we’re noticing a little more momentum to the conversations this time around, and they’re ramping up fairly quickly.

 Don’t expect a National Pharmacare program to be introduced next year, but it’s definitely something to keep tabs on.
 We expect to see this one crop up as a probable topic in the upcoming federal election.